-- 1. Your myOHSAA profile will be updated to reflect your viewing of an on-line meeting. - 2.
-Please do not call the OHSAA Office for verification. - 3.
-If you viewed the tennis online meeting in the fall (2019), you coach at the same member school, and you received verification for fall 2019 'attendance,' there is no need to view a meeting for spring 2020.
+1. Your myOHSAA profile will be updated to reflect your viewing of an on-line meeting.
+2. Please do not call the OHSAA Office for verification.

+3. If you view the meeting this summer/ fall, and you coach at the same school this spring (2021), and you received verification for fall 2020 of 'attendance,' there is no need to view a meeting for spring 2021.

-The ONLINE Rules Meeting link will be live on WEDNESDAY, January 29, 2020 at 9:00 a.m.
+The ONLINE Rules Meeting link will be live on WEDNESDAY, July 8, 2020 at 9:00 a.m.

-The last day for completion of the online version without penalty is Thursday, March 26, 2020.
-Thereafter, a \$50.00 late fee is charged for access to the online version.
-Contact Ms. Andrea Heiberger if you need to gain access to the meeting after the deadline.
+The last day for completion of the online version without penalty is Thursday, August 6, 2020 Thereafter, a \$50.00 late fee is charged for access to the online version.

-PLEASE NOTE: Our attendance software system hasn't always cooperated with the relationship between the Online Rules Meetings and tablets and/or mobile devices-these devices allow you to complete the course but does not ask for or provide us any information, resulting in you receiving no credit for reviewing the online meeting.
-We suggest you use a desktop or laptop computer to make sure you receive proper credit for completing the rules meeting.
+PLEASE NOTE: Our attendance software system hasn't always cooperated with the relationship between the Online Rules Meetings and Chromebook.
+This device will allow you to complete the course but does not ask for or provide us any information, resulting in you receiving no credit for reviewing the online meeting.
+All viewers, regardless of device used to view the presentation should take a screenshot of the last slide and the slide that depicts the noninterscholastic waiver form as proof of completion.